-Kanchenjunga Short Trek is a petite form of the trail that reaches the base camp of the world’s third-highest mountain Mt.
-Kanchenjunga in the wilderness mountain region, an ultimate for trekkers who enjoy solitude in the shortest time.
-Kanchenjunga is located in the isolated northeastern parts of Nepal, neighbored by Sikkim and 20 Kilometers south of Tibet.
-Short Kanchenjunga Trek is carefully designed by Nepal Mother House for 13 days starting and ending at Suketar according to the local expert advice and our Guest's recommendation.
+Kanchenjunga Short Trek is a petite form of trail that reaches the base camp of the world’s third-highest mountain, Mt.
+Kanchenjunga, in the wilderness mountain region, an ultimate for trekkers who enjoy solitude in the shortest time.
+Kanchenjunga is located in the isolated northeastern parts of Nepal, neighbored by Sikkim and 20 kilometers south of Tibet.
+According to local experts' recommendations and those of our guests, Nepal Mother House has carefully planned the 13-day Short Kanchenjunga Trek, which begins and ends at Suketar.

-Kangchenjunga Short Trek could do camping organized only the past few years, but recently there have built teahouse entire routes for small groups, where you will stay overnight and take meals in tea houses.
-This helps the locals empower sustainable eco-tourism and minimize the trekking cost.
-The Kangchenjunga Trekking Routes goes through the remote Nepalese villages, eye-catching Himalayan panorama and forests are full of life, home of wildlife, naturally appealing views, ancient cultures, and mysterious faith.
-This is part of the Great Himalaya Trail (GHT), an epic journey of 150 Days from east Kangchenjunga to Humla district west part of Nepal, approximately 1,700 kilometers distance.
+Kangchenjunga Short Trek could be done camping organized only in the past few years, but recently there have been built teahouse entire routes for small groups, where you will stay overnight and take meals in tea houses.
+This helps the locals empower sustainable eco-tourism and minimize trekking costs.
+The Kangchenjunga Trekking Routes go through remote Nepalese villages, an eye-catching Himalayan panorama, and forests that are full of life, home to wildlife, naturally appealing views, ancient cultures, and mysterious faith.
+This is part of the Great Himalaya Trail (GHT), an epic journey of 150 days from east Kangchenjunga to Humla district in the west part of Nepal, approximately 1,700 kilometers away.

-Kangchenjunga South Base Camp Short Trek presents a worthwhile trek throughout lush, low-lying valleys and up through implausible forests, and into the high alpine pastures and glaciers at the base of the Kanchenjunga.
-Alongside the trail, you’ll pass through villages inhabited by Chhetri, Rai, Limbu, Gurung, Magar, Sherpa, and Tibetan communities, who are following Hinduism and Buddhism.
+Kangchenjunga South Base Camp Short Trek presents a worthwhile trek throughout lush, low-lying valleys, up through implausible forests, and into the high alpine pastures and glaciers at the base of the Kanchenjunga.
+Alongside the trail, you’ll pass through villages inhabited by Chhetri, Rai, Limbu, Gurung, Magar, Sherpa, and Tibetan communities that follow Hinduism and Buddhism.

-As this is a recently developed tea house trek, the trail is narrow and very simple accommodation, where visit few trekkers in this remote region.
+As this is a recently developed tea house trek, the trail is narrow and has very simple accommodation, which few trekkers visit in this remote region.
 You can’t expect a variety of meals and fancy attached bathroom accommodation like other popular trekking routes; however, you will have organic hygiene meals and a bed for a good sleep in Mt.
 Kangchenjunga and a lifetime experience with the real Nepali lifestyle, unique cultures, and amazing landscapes.

 Best Time to Go Kangchenjunga Short Trek

 Kanchenjunga Short Trek goes across a huge number of atmospheres and their relevant ecosystems.
-So it is very tricky to forecast accurate weather at all altitudes whole in the year.
-If you fly to Bhadrapur, it has an elevation of 91 meters while Pangpema is 5,143 meters and North Base Camp is 5,388 meters but in this trek, you will fly Suketar (2,420m).
+So it is very tricky to forecast accurate weather at all altitudes throughout the year.
+If you fly to Bhadrapur, it has an elevation of 91 meters, while Pangpema is 5,143 meters and North Base Camp is 5,388 meters, but in this trek, you will fly to Suketar (2,420 m).
 You will find different temperatures every day and the weather will be changeable year-round.
-Autumn (Mid September to November) is the best time for the Kanchenjunga Trek.
-This time, the weather is neither hot nor cold with crystal clear mountains panorama and green full landscape, the perfect time for the trek.
-Likewise, Autumn/Fall is the festive season for major celebrations like; Dashain, Tihar, and Chhath in Nepal.
+Autumn (mid-September to November) is the best time for the Kanchenjunga Trek.
+This time, the weather is neither hot nor cold, with a crystal-clear mountain panorama and a green, full landscape, making it the perfect time for the trek.
+Likewise, autumn/fall is the festive season for major celebrations like Dashain, Tihar, and Chhath in Nepal.

 Similarly, spring is the second most appropriate season for the Kanchenjunga trek due to the best weather for the mountain scenery.
-During this season the vegetation in the lower hilly region begins to spring out after dry and cold winter and the jungle in the high Himalayas is covered full of blooming, especially; Rhododendron and Magnolia with various colors.
-Spring is called BASANTA RITU Nepali, a full two months span from March to mid-May.
-This is the best time for mountaineering and expedition; you may have time to talk with mountaineers about their climbing experience on this Kanchanjunga Short Trek.
+During this season, the vegetation in the lower hilly region begins to spring out after a dry and cold winter and the jungle in the high Himalayas is covered full of blooming plants, especially rhododendron and Magnolia with various colors.
+Spring is called BASANTA RITU Nepali, a full two-month span from March to mid-May.
+This is the best time for mountaineering and expeditions; you may have time to talk with mountaineers about their climbing experience on this Kanchanjunga Short Trek.

-We at Nepal Mother House suggested avoiding the monsoon (usually beginning June 10th and ending on September 23rd), due to heavy rain and the probability of flood and blocking the trail by a landslide.
-During the monsoon, flight at Suketar is often canceled due to poor visibility and unfavorable weather.
-Despite all this, the rain carries all the plans and greenery to life, making for an unfortunate track however a great scene of the region.
+We at Nepal Mother House suggested avoiding the monsoon (usually beginning on June 10th and ending on September 23rd), due to heavy rain and the probability of flooding and blocking the trail by a landslide.
+During the monsoon, flights to Suketar are often canceled due to poor visibility and unfavorable weather.
+Despite all this, the rain brings all the plans and greenery to life, making for an unfortunate track but a great scene of the region.

-Winter (late November to February) is also not recommended hike in Kanchenjunga.
-The tea houses will remain closed due to freezing cold in the highland area like; Lhonak and Pangpema Northside and Yalung Bara, Ramche, and Oktang other side.
+Winter (late November to February) is also not recommended for hiking in Kanchenjunga.
+The tea houses will remain closed due to the cold in the highland areas, like Lhonak and Pangpema on the north side and Yalung Bara, Ramche, and Oktang on the other side.

 There are many choices of trails for the Kanchanjunga Short Trek.
 The start point of this trek can be different depending on your trekking dates, trekking duration, and wiling.
-Kanchanjunga Short Trekking itinerary can be adjusted according to your trip schedule either by air flights or road drive.
-Here is giving a short brief about the main access for the trek below:
+Kanchanjunga Short Trek itinerary can be adjusted according to your trip schedule, either by air flights or road drive.
+Here is a short brief about the main access for the trek below:

-Taking 45 minutes flight from Kathmandu to Bhadrapur and driving to Taplejung the district headquarters takes almost 8 hours to cross the 245.0 km winding road by regular bus or private Jeep through the Kanyam, Final, and Ilam the most popular tea state of Nepal, then heading to Kanchanjunga South and North Base Camp.
+Taking a 45-minute flight from Kathmandu to Bhadrapur and driving to Taplejung, the district headquarters, takes almost 8 hours to cross the 245.0-kilometer winding road by regular bus or private Jeep through Kanyam, Final, and Ilam, the most popular tea state of Nepal, before heading to Kanchanjunga South and North Base Camp.

 [2] Kathmandu to Taplejung Drive

-Despite the long drive to Taplejung from Kathmandu, you have a huge experience of various landscapes in different localities and people cultures sight.
-Previously, Prithvi Highway connecting to the East-West Highway at Narayanghat (697 km taking almost 19 hours) is the main access for Taplejung but there is a shorter route drive to Taplejung via B.P.
-Highway Khurkot, 18 hours drive from 637.5 km.
+Despite the long drive to Taplejung from Kathmandu, you have a huge experience of various landscapes in different localities and people's cultures.
+Previously, the Prithvi Highway connecting to the East-West Highway at Narayanghat (697 km, taking almost 19 hours) was the main access for Taplejung but there is a shorter route to Taplejung via B.P.
+Highway Khurkot, an 18-hour drive from 637.5 km.

 [3] Kathmandu to Suketar Taplejung Flight

-Recently there is a direct flight by Sita Air and Nepal Airline from Kathmandu to Suketar every day in the morning at around eight o’clock.
-It takes 45 minutes scenic flight through the Himalayan scenery.
-Fly Kathmandu to Suketar and back to Kathmandu is the most suitable route for the Short Kanchenjunga Trek to make a shorter trek.
-Previously, they conduct only a few flights in a week or charter flights due to insufficient passengers.
+Recently, there has been a direct flight by Sita Air and Nepal Airline from Kathmandu to Suketar every day in the morning at around eight o’clock.
+It takes 45 minutes of scenic flight through the Himalayan scenery.
+Flying from Kathmandu to Suketar and back to Kathmandu is the most suitable route for the Short Kanchenjunga Trek.
+Previously, they conducted only a few flights in a week or charter flights due to insufficient passengers.

-Likewise, you can also fly from Kathmandu to Biratnagar and drive to Basantapur Take a 5 to 6 hour by bus, and then walk to Dobhan (2 days) or Taplejung/Suketar (3 days) as an alternative trail.
-Or Take 34 minutes flight from Kathmandu to Tumlingtar and walk for 4 days to Dobhan or 5 days to Taplejung also.
+Likewise, you can also fly from Kathmandu to Biratnagar and drive to Basantapur Take a 5- to 6-hour bus ride, and then walk to Dobhan (2 days) or Taplejung/Suketar (3 days) as an alternative trail.
+Or Take a 34-minute flight from Kathmandu to Tumlingtar and walk for 4 days to Dobhan or 5 days to Taplejung.

-Need Especial Entry Permit for Kanchenjunga Restricted Area
+Need Special Entry Permit for Kanchenjunga Restricted Area

-Kanchenjunga Trek goes nearby the international border, so it is very important due to the politically sensitive area (PSA), thus needing trekking permits to visit.
-Currently, trekking permits have additional to do with conserving the stunning trek route than international disputes.
-This trek requires two different permits; Kanchenjunga Restricted Area Permit and Kanchenjunga Conservation Area Permit (KCAP).
+Kanchenjunga Trek goes near the international border, so it is very important due to the politically sensitive area (PSA), thus needing trekking permits to visit.
+Currently, trekking permits have more to do with conserving the stunning trek route than international disputes.
+This trek requires two different permits: the Kanchenjunga Restricted Area Permit and the Kanchenjunga Conservation Area Permit (KCAP).

-Kanchenjunga Conservation Area was established in 1997, the permit can be organized by Nepal Tourism Board before your arrival along with your passport details and a picture.
-And also it can be bought on the way to Kanchenjunga Short Trek as well.
-The fee of Kanchenjunga Conservation Area Permit charges Rs.
+Kanchenjunga Conservation Area was established in 1997, The permit can be organized by the Nepal Tourism Board before your arrival, along with your passport details and a picture.
+And also, it can be bought on the way to Kanchenjunga Short Trek as well.
+The fee for the Kanchenjunga Conservation Area Permit is Rs.
 2,000 per person.

-Likewise, Kanchenjunga Restricted Area Permit is a special permit to enter the Restricted Area.
-This permit can be applied only after the guest's arrival in Nepal through an authorized trekking agency, and then the Immigration Office of Nepal will verify the client’s arrival details and visa number before approving the permit.
+Likewise, the Kanchenjunga Restricted Area Permit is a special permit to enter the restricted area.
+This permit can be applied only after the guest arrives in Nepal through an authorized trekking agency, and then the Immigration Office of Nepal will verify the client’s arrival details and visa number before approving the permit.

 Requiring Documents for the Permits